 Ossification sequence data

-From all the literature we could get access to, we compiled the most extensive database on ossification sequences for osteichthyans that exists to date.
-The most useful sources for extant taxa included compilations: Harrington et al. (2013 [Harrington, 2013 #20696]) for amphibians, Hugi et al. (2012 [Hugi, 2012 #20448]) for squamates, Maxwell et al. (2010 [Maxwell, 2010 #18129]) for birds, and Weisbecker (2011 [Weisbecker, 2011 #18915]) for mammals.
-For the temnospondyl Apateon (A. caducus and A. pedestris), data come from Schoch (2004 [Schoch, 2004 #10850]); the partial cranial sequence for the temnospondyl Sclerocephalus (S. haeuseri) comes from Werneburg (2018).
-The other sources of sequence data can be found in SM (Supplementary Material) 1.
-The data themselves and the phylogenetic trees corresponding to the tested hypotheses are included in SM 2.
+From all the literature we could access, we compiled the most extensive database on ossification sequences for osteichthyans that exists to date.
+The most useful sources for extant taxa included compilations: Harrington et al. (2013 [Harrington, 2013 #20696]) for amphibians, Weisbecker and Mitgutsch (2010) for anurans, Hugi et al. (2012 [Hugi, 2012 #20448]) for squamates, Maxwell et al. (2010 [Maxwell, 2010 #18129]) for birds, and Koyabu et al. (2014) and Weisbecker (2011 [Weisbecker, 2011 #18915]) for mammals.
+The cranial and appendicular sequences of Permian temnospondyls (the stereospondylomorphs Sclerocephalus and Archegosaurus, the non-branchiosaurid “branchiosaur” Micromelerpeton and the branchiosaurids “Melanerpeton” humbergense, Apateon caducus and A. pedestris) were assembled from several references cited in the Appendix; note that the two Apateon species are each represented by two different sequences scored after populations from two separate paleo-lakes (Erdesbach and Obermoschel) in which both species occur.
+Appendicular ossification sequences of the lepospondyls Microbrachis and Hyloplesion are incorporated from Olori (2013 [Olori, 2013 #20238]), that for the finned tetrapodomorph Eusthenopteron was combined from Cote et al. (2002) and Leblanc and Cloutier (2005).